joshunwin/joshunwin.github.io/_posts/2018-12-01-going-green.md

 **- I've added some plants to the home.** Perhaps more of a personal health one, but this is especially worthwhile if you live in the city.
 Adding plants to your home not only adds to the decor, but also assists in reducing CO2.
 I went for a snake plant and some other smaller table plants.

-**- I've been selling/donating stuff I don't need.** Instead of having clutter around the house, or throwing things away - finding a new home for perfectly usable goods is a good way to help the environment.
+**- I'm selling/donating stuff I don't need.** Instead of having clutter around the house, or throwing things away - finding a new home for perfectly usable goods is an excellent way to help the environment.
 Help others avoid buying new.

 **- I buy less beverages.** Jointly health related, I drink far less soft drinks and juices now.
 Tap water is cheaper, far less wasteful, and of course way healthier.
 Every can of Coke is the accumulation of a lot of resources to produce, package and transport to your house.
-I now consider these drinks an occasional treat rather than a daily part of my diet.
+I consider these drinks an occasional treat rather than a daily part of my diet.

 **- I consider alcohol more carefully.** I don't drink a lot anyway, but I only recently considered how many resources goes into production of a bottle beer or a glass of wine.
 Between that and my health, I find myself drinking even less than before.

-**- I do washes at lower temperatures.** Heating up water is most energy intensive part of a washing machines process, and switching to cold washes where possible can reduce energy use by up-to around 70%.
+**- I do washes at lower temperatures.** Heating up water is the most energy intensive part of a washing machines process, and switching to cold washes where possible can reduce energy use by up-to  70%.

 **- I turn lights off.** It's an obvious one, but I was terrible at this as a kid.
 Even with energy efficient bulbs, no light is better when no one is in the room.
 Consider timers or smart plugs if it will help.